matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 ---
-title: How to gain magical superpowers — 8 tips for better negotiation
+title: How to gain a magical superpower — 8 tips for better negotiation
 date: 2020-01-25
 categories:
 - MBA